-This Week’s Podcast: This week Jim Harold Co-Hosts the show for the 400th episode.
+This Week’s Podcast: On the podcast this week we have a treat.
+Listener and friend to the podcast Jose Munoz has written a science fiction story and has agreed to share it with us.
+It is titled Faster Than Light and it will be read for us by Mark Nelson.
 You can listen to this podcast on Thursday at Ron’s Amazing Stories, download it from iTunes, stream it on Stitcher Radio or on the mobile version of Spotify.
 Do you prefer the radio?
-We are heard every Sunday Night at 8:00 PM (PST) on AMFM247.COM.
-Check your local listing or find the station closest to you at this link.
+We are heard every Thursday at 10:00 pm and Sunday Night at 11:00 PM (EST) on AMFM247.COM.
+Check your local listing or find the station closest to you at this link

 OnRon’s Amazing Storiesthis week we had so many tales that I had to cut one to make Room!
 We have two guests on the show.
 Sylvia Shults is back with another round of incredible ghost stories, and we meetAlton Chung.
 Alton is a professional storyteller who will read a tale about a haunted man cave.
 Our featured story comes from Mexico and could be the scariest chupacabra encounter we have ever had.

 Featured Story – The Night I will Never Forget

 This story was sent in by Gabriel Jordan from Texas City, Texas.
 It tells of his two encounters with Chupacabra while in Mexico.
 It presents a side of the cryptid that I have not heard of before.
 Terrifying!